Learn to Program with ZedLX

 The three inscribed triangles are then drawn in colors that correspond to the vertices they touch: red, orange, and cyan.

-Since ZedLX does not have a built-in function for calculating mid-points, a user-defined function called MidPoint is provided at the end of the source code.
+Note that ZedLX does not have a built-in function for calculating mid-points.
+Instead, a user-defined function called MidPoint is provided at the end of the source code.
+This function calculates the mid-point of a line segment given two points.
 There are many possible implementations of this function, and the source code includes three variations, where only the last one is used in this program.

 Loading...